Setting Up and Installing the Claude Agent SDK

 Initializing your project

 Open your terminal and navigate to where you want your project to live.
-Then:
+A dedicated folder per agent keeps things clean:

 bun init -y